bsvars/2025-06-iifosf/README.md

 - pkgdown website with package features, social media chanells, and updates on the most recent presentations!
 - Write up a vignette that will be sent to JSS or the R Journal (once the methodological paper is published)

+## Student's experience

+- want to make something useful to the world
+- collaborate and learn from others, otherwise developing an R package seems very difficult
+- gain programming experience, especially in C++
+- adds competency to the CV
+- being a package developer is interesting and fun

 ## Future developments

 1.  **bvarPANELs** - Bayesian forecasting of labour market outcomes for the ILO using Panel VARs